crate/crate/docs/general/ddl/data-types.rst

     The :ref:`REAL <type-real>` and :ref:`DOUBLE PRECISION
     <type-double-precision>` data types are inexact, variable-precision
-    floating-poin t types, meaning that these types are stored as an approximation.
+    floating-point types, meaning that these types are stored as an approximation.

     Accordingly, storage, calculation, and retrieval of the value will not